Former US soldier suspected of killing 4 in Montana remains at large

 Numerous public events were canceled over the weekend as the search entered its third day, according to local Facebook pages.

-Brown’s niece, Clare Boyle, told the AP her uncle has struggled with mental illness for years and she and other family members repeatedly sought help.
+Brown’s niece, Clare Boyle, told The Associated Press that her uncle has struggled with mental illness for years and she and other family members repeatedly sought help.

 “This isn’t just a drunk/high man going wild,” she said in a Facebook message.
 “It’s a sick man who doesn’t know who he is sometimes and frequently doesn’t know where or when he is either.”